 Denis Matthews Scholarships

-Established in 1989 in memory of the distinguished pianist and scholar, the Denis Matthews Trust offers scholarships through competition to pianists who are studying at Birmingham Conservatoire, as well as an additional entrance scholarship of £1,000.
+Established in 1989 in memory of the distinguished pianist and scholar, the Denis Matthews Trust offers scholarships through competition to pianists who are studying at Royal Birmingham Conservatoire, as well as an additional entrance scholarship of £1,000.

 Ella Cheshire Scholarship (Soprano)